bhk/scam/reference.md

   * `&private` indicates that the symbol should not be visible outside of the file in which it is declared.

-  * `&inline` indicates that the function should be expanded inline when it is called by name.
+  * `&inline` indicates that the function is an inline function.
 This flag can be used only with `define` (not with `declare`) and only for function definitions.

+    An inline function definition defines both a function and a macro associated with the same symbol.
+When the name is used in a function call expression, the macro will be expanded in place.
+In all other ways, it is the same as a function definition, so it can be passed to functions that require a function argument, and it can be used by Make code.

+    Beware that macro invocations can differ semantically from function invocations in that arguments may be evaluated more than once.

 Some examples: